nards08/hello-world/README.md

 # hello-world
-It if the best choice
+It is the best choice